jacques/docs.npmjs.com/content/getting-started/what-is-npm.md

 The [*website*](https://npmjs.com) is the primary way to discover packages, set up profiles, and manage other aspects of your npm experience.
 For example, you can set up npm Orgs (organizations) to share access to packages.

-The *registry* is a large database of information about packages.
-If your company has npmE (npm Enterprise), it might have a custom registry.
+The *registry* is a large public database of JavaScript software and the meta-information surrounding it.
+If you would prefer to have a private registry, consider [npm Enterprise](https://www.npmjs.com/enterprise). npmE allows your company to maintain its own registry, for internal software development.

 The [*CLI*](https://docs.npmjs.com/cli/npm) runs from a terminal.
 This is how most developers interact with npm.